-Leveraging Innovative FoodTech and Strategic Marketing to Drive Sustainable Food Delivery involves moving our production to mainly frozen fish, because this maintains the quality of the fish for longer and allows us to use sea freight, rather than air freight, for distribution.
+Our sales and distribution department plays an important role in achieving sustainability in our operations.
+Hofseth International distributes fish all around the world and is committed to doing so in the most sustainable way possible.
+Part of this strategy involves moving our production to mainly frozen fish, because this maintains the quality of the fish for longer and allows us to use sea freight, rather than air freight, for distribution.
 But there is still a false perception that fresh fish packed in ice is better than frozen, so our sales and marketing departments are educating consumers about how our value chain preserves the quality and stability of our products and reduces food waste.
+As part of our goal to boost consumption of sustainable farmed salmon, we are investing 80-million NOK to develop our own frozen sashimi along with other new, convenient products.